-A student may appeal the advancement recommendation by the SEPC if the student feels that that the recommendation was not made in accordance with the advancement policy specified for the program or other requirements for continued enrollment or professionalism.
-The student may be advised by the associate or assistant dean for students and College of Medicine M.D. registrar regarding official policies.
-The written request for an appeal is directed initially to the chair of the SEPC for resolution by the committee and must be received by the chair of the committee via e-mail, with a copy to the associate dean for students, within 10 business days following the student's receipt of written notification of the recommendation.
-If the issue is not fully resolved, then a written appeal stating the specific reasons that support the appeal must be made in writing to the associate dean for faculty and academic affairs within 10 business days after receiving notification of the SEPC recommendation regarding the appeal.
+A student may appeal the advancement recommendation by the SEPC if the student feels that the recommendation was not made in accordance with the advancement policy specified for the program or other requirements for continued enrollment or professionalism.
+The student may be advised by the Associate or assistant deans for students and College of Medicine M.D.
+Registrar regarding official policies.
+The written request for an appeal is directed initially to the chair of the SEPC for resolution by the committee and must be received by the chair of the committee via e-mail, with a copy to the Associate dean for students, within 10 business days following the student's receipt of written notification of the recommendation.
+If the issue is not fully resolved, then a written appeal stating the specific reasons that support the appeal must be made in writing to the associate dean for Faculty and Academic Affairs within 10 business days after receiving notification of the SEPC recommendation regarding the appeal.

-After an appropriate review, the associate dean for faculty and academic affairs will recommend final disposition of the appeal.
-A student wishing to appeal to the dean concerning the recommendation must make a written request within 10 business days of receipt of written notification of the recommendation from the associate dean for faculty and academic affairs.
-Acting as the university president's representative, the dean of the College of Medicine shall make a final decision on the matter within 15 business days of receipt of the student's written request for review.
+After an appropriate review, the associate dean for Faculty and Academic Affairs will recommend final disposition of the appeal.
+A student wishing to appeal to the Dean concerning the recommendation must make a written request within 10 business days of receipt of written notification of the recommendation from the associate dean for Faculty and Academic Affairs.
+Acting as the university president's representative, the Dean of the College of Medicine shall make a final decision on the matter within 15 business days of receipt of the student's written request for review.